Blue gum chalcid / Leptocybe invasa

 Leptocybe invasa is a gall-forming wasp of various Eucalyptus species.
 Gall-formation occurs on the leaves, petioles and stems of the young growing plant part.
 Area of gall-formation (i.e. leaves, petiole, stem) on the host is dependent on the host species.
 Large numbers of the wasp result in a high frequency of oviposition which may results in stunted growth or even tree death.
 Seedlings, coppice growth and young developing leaves are at highest risk (Mendel et al. 2004).

 The wasp is 1.1 – 1.4 mm in size with a brown head and body which has a blue to green metallic shine.
 The head is weak with a distinct groove between the head and thorax.
-The fore coxa are yellow and the middle and hind coxae the same colour as the insect body.
+The fore coxa is yellow and the middle and hind coxae the same colour as the insect body.
 The wings are translucent with a “smoky” patch (Mendel et al. 2004).

 There are two distinct genetic lineages present in South Africa (Dittrich-Schröder et al. 2018), but they are morphologically indistinguishable.